sHorst/netbox_images/README.md

 contains images of servers for Netbox

 # Conventions
-All images have a width of 1400px
+All images have a size of 1400px x 127px (per Unit)